aaqibb13/gosh/README.md

-# gullible
+# gosh
-This repository contains tools built in Go for better understanding of the language
+This repository contains a shell built in Go.
+The Shell currently supports a list of commands